gstew5/cs4100-sp19/doc/codegen.md

 We'll use the two additional instructions `setframe` and `swap` instructions in our implementation of `call` below.

-How do we compile a `funptr` expression?
+But first, how do we compile a `funptr` expression?
 It becomes a push of the location associated with the function:

 ```
 C_rho[ (funptr f) ] = [push Lf]
 ```

+If functions are defined at most once, then from a given function name `f` we can also build an appropriate corresponding fresh label `Lf`.

 Compiling function calls is a bit trickier: